labmurugan/labmurugan.github.io/README.md

 To deploy this website:

-1. Upload all files and directories to your web hosting service
+1. Update your content in the Excel file
+2. Run `npm run update` to generate static HTML
+3. Test locally using `npm start` to run local server; open browser to localhost:8000
-2. Ensure the directory structure is maintained
+4. Push all files (which ones) to GitHub Pages.
+Ensure the directory structure is maintained
-3. Test all links and functionality

 ## Local Testing